lordkilgore/Binary-Search-Tree/README.md

 | ------------- | :---: | :---: |
 | Runtime Complexity  | Insertion : $O(logN)$, Removal : $O(logN)$  | Insertion : $O(N)$, Removal : $O(N)$|
 | Space Complexity  | $O(NlogN)$  | $O(N)$                 |

+It is unclear whether this increase in memory usage warrants exploring other implementations, however it does suggest that more efficient methods may exist.
+In future directions, there may exist a more efficient solution in inorder traversal and a revisualization of how a tree can be printed.